smaht-dac/submitr/docs/source/advanced_usage.rst

 ======================

-Also included in the ``smaht-submitr`` package is a command-line utility called ``view-portal-object``, which some users might find sometimes find convenient, for troubleshooting or sanity checking purposes.
+Also included in the ``smaht-submitr`` package is a command-line utility called ``view-portal-object``, which some users might sometimes find convenient, for troubleshooting or sanity checking purposes.
 Given a UUID or a path to an object within SMaHT Portal, it simply prints to the output the object in JSON format for example::